Clean white tiled bathroom with wall-hung toilet

 Prostate health is largely about consistent monitoring and the right inputs over time.
 It rewards attention and forgives small lapses.

 I work this up carefully, treat what's there, and refer to urology when the case calls for it.
-The goal is fewer 3am bathroom trips, a steady flow, and a PSA you can trust.
+The goal is fewer 3am bathroom trips, a steady flow, and a PSA trend you can trust.

 Three things to hold onto.